poseidon-framework/poseidon-framework.github.io/repo_guide.md

 There are two basic ways you can contribute to Poseidon:

 1) If you identify a mistake in any package metadata, be it context data (`.janno`-files), package-meta-data (`POSEIDON.yml`) or bibliographic information (`.bib` files), we welcome contributions to correct or extend that data.
 This goes most easily through our github-package, which you can fork, commit changes and ask for Pull requests.
-You can also use the issue tracker on github (for which you can find some help [here](https://lab.github.com/githubtraining/introduction-to-github)).
+You can also use the [issue tracker](https://github.com/poseidon-framework/published_data/issues) on github (for which you can find some help [here](https://lab.github.com/githubtraining/introduction-to-github)).
 See below for more details on this.

-2) If you have new genetic data to share with us, we would like to process that data ourselves, to ensure maximum compatibility with the existing database and to minimise batch effects.
+2) If you would like to provide a new package, we would welcome you preparing the meta-data for that new package as far as you can and commiting this package - without the genotype data - as a pull request to our [github-repo](https://github.com/poseidon-framework/published_data).
+The genetic data we would like to process ourselves, to ensure maximum compatibility with the existing database and to minimise batch effects.
 So if you want us to add an entirely new package with genetic data, please share with us the raw data, such as BAM or fastq-files, so that we can generate the data and include it into a new Poseidon package.

 If you want to prepare a Poseidon dataset for one of the repositories or fix mistakes in the data, you should follow the procedures outlined here.
 We assume you have some basic knowledge about using a command line software like `trident`, and how to handle Git and Github.
 If not, then you can become knowledgable quickly at least about the latter, for example [here](https://lab.github.com/githubtraining/introduction-to-github).

 ### Modifying the context data of a package in one of the public repositories (individual or group names in .fam, context information in .janno or .bib)

-1. Fork and clone the Github repository that contains the package you want to improve.
+1. Fork and clone our central [github repository](https://github.com/poseidon-framework/published_data).
-2. Modify the files you want to change.
-Remember to also update the md5 checksums in the POSEIDON.yml file after you are done.
-This can be triggered with [`trident update`](trident?id=update-command).
+2. Add the new package (without genotype data), or modify an existing package's metadata.
 3. Commit and push your changes.
 4. Submit a pull request to merge your updates with our repository.
 We will contact you about this submission as soon as possible.